tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 and deeper tutorials that discuss [Docker][4].

 The first line indicates the base OS on top of which we build our container.
-In our case, I start from a classic Ubuntu.
+In our case, I start from an Ubuntu.
 ```
 FROM ubuntu:latest
 ```

-Docker exposes standard images for different OSes.
-This means that it is easy to have a minimum working OS, however, the starting image might not be up-to-date.
+When you create a Docker container, the system downloads a minimal image, in our case based on Ubuntu.
+These OSes contain a minimal file system and utilities (e.g., apt-get).
+However, they are not usually up-to-date.
 Therefore, we run some commands to update the system:
 ```
 RUN apt-get update -y
 RUN apt-get upgrade -y
 ```
-In the end, we install a classic `wget`.
+In the end, we install `wget`.
 ```
 RUN apt-get install wget -y
 ```